 - Rub down the blades using wire wool or emery paper

 - Sharpen the blades if necessary using a whetstone

-- Apply a little camellia oil to protect the blades from rusting and keep things moving
+- Apply a little camelia oil to protect the blades from rusting and keep things moving

-- Always store your scissors with the blades closed and in a dry place
+- Always store your tools with the blades closed and in a dry place

 Clear snow from trees